Luuk2016/inholland-sms-service-base-api/README.md

 ```

 ### When adding new packages
+Please note, make sure you are inside your venv. <br>
 Install the new package using pip.
 If pipreqs is already installed, go to step 2.